 Figure 2.
 Day 3 embryos.

-The one of the left is a nice 8-cell embryo with good cell symmetry and no fragmentation.
+The embryo pictured on the left is a nice 8-cell embryo with good cell symmetry and no fragmentation.
 The embryo on the right has mild fragmentation, but still has a good cell number and decent cell symmetry.

 Day 5 Blastocysts

 The next time your embryos will be looked at is on day 5.
 Until day 3, the majority of what drives embryo development comes from factors within the egg.
 After day 3 the embryonic DNA takes over, including the genetic contribution from the sperm.
-This is why we see most embryo drop-off after day 3, as the genetics of the entire embryo kick in.
-Do not be surprised on day 5 if you hear you have fewer blastocysts than dividing embryos on day 3.
+This is why we see most embryos drop-off after day 3, as the genetics of the entire embryo kick in.

 When grading a blastocyst, the embryologist is looking at the degree of expansion, the inner cell mass, and the trophectoderm (see Figures 3 and 4.)
 The best grade embryo will be one that demonstrates large expansion, a plethora of uniformly-sized cells in the trophectoderm, and a “fat” (phat?) looking ICM that has many cells that are tightly packed together.
 Now, since this is biology there are many variations that embryos will have in these 3 areas.
 This also causes for a little bit of subjectivity in embryo grading.
 Figure 3 shows the stages of blast expansion.

 Each embryo is given 2 letter grades along with a description of the level of expansion.
 The letter grades are a simple A, B, or C, with A being the best.
 The first letter grade corresponds to the ICM and the second to the trophectoderm.
 For example, an embryo may receive the grade “AB.”.
 A great ICM with a grade A, and a good trophectoderm with a grade B. It’s important to remember that with such a simple letter grading system there is room for a lot of variation.